ornwipa/etranger_pca_clstr/README.md

 ## Results

-The cluster label corresponding to each text were saved in this [table](https://github.com/ornwipa/etranger_pca_clstr/blob/master/unsup_clstr.csv).
+The cluster labels corresponding to each text were saved in this [table](https://github.com/ornwipa/etranger_pca_clstr/blob/master/unsup_clstr.csv).

-### Selecting the Numbers of Clusters
+The text may be grouped upto 4 clusters, representing different "themes".
+The below figures show different clusters with different colors.
+Only the three most important features were plots.
+The choice of the number of clusters could be either 2, 3, or 4.

-The text may be grouped upto 4 clusters.
-Explain the representation of Feature 1, 2, 3 here.
+One cluster with three primary features very close to one another (yellow, purple, red for the 2, 3, 4 clusters, respectively) include the paragraphs that constantly appear through out the book.
+However, the points or clusters that spreaded out more, i.e. higher variability within their own clusters, were mostly from part 2 of the book.

 ![alt text](https://github.com/ornwipa/etranger_pca_clstr/blob/master/results/Figure_4.png) ![alt text](https://github.com/ornwipa/etranger_pca_clstr/blob/master/results/Figure_5.png)